strimzi/proposals/038-optimization-proposal-autoapproval.md

 ## Current situation

-Currently, when the user wants to run a cluster rebalance, he has to create a `KafkaRebalance` custom resource for getting an optimization proposal first.
+Currently, when the users want to run a cluster rebalance, they have to create a `KafkaRebalance` custom resource for getting an optimization proposal first.
 After getting the proposal, the only way to start the rebalancing operation is by approving it by annotating the custom resource with the `strimzi.io/rebalance=approve` annotation.
 There is the need for a manual intervention of the user and this is a two steps process.